Tebentafusp: Medical uses

+Mechanism of action

+Tebentafusp is a fusion protein consisting of the α and β chains of a T cell receptor protein targeting gp100 (PMEL, specifically the fragment presented by HLA-A*02:01) and a single-chain variable fragment targeting CD3.
+The former action causes the drug molecule to bind to cancer cells that present the fragment.
+The latter causes the drug molecule to activate T cells.
+The result is activation of T cells in the vicinity of cancer cells.

 History

 Efficacy was evaluated in IMCgp100-202 (NCT03070392), a randomized, open-label, multicenter trial of 378 participants with metastatic uveal melanoma.
 Participants were required to be HLA-A*02:01 genotype positive identified by a central assay.
 Participants were excluded if prior systemic therapy or localized liver-directed therapy were administered.
 Prior surgical resection of oligometastatic disease was permitted.
 Participants with clinically significant cardiac disease or symptomatic, untreated brain metastases were excluded.
 Two thirds of the participants were treated with tebentafusp and one third of the participants were treated with comparator drugs based on investigators' choice that included pembrolizumab, ipilimumab, or dacarbazine.
 The benefit of tebentafusp was evaluated by measuring how long participants lived after starting treatment with tebentafusp compared with participants who received comparator drugs.
 The trial was conducted at 58 sites across 14 countries including Australia, Belgium, Canada, France, Germany, Italy, the Netherlands, Poland, the Russian Federation, Spain, Switzerland, Ukraine, the United Kingdom, and the United States.
 This same clinical trial was used to assess efficacy and safety.
+Tebentafusp, the first-in-class ImmTAC agent, is the first treatment shown to improve overall survival in patients with advanced uveal melanoma.

 The U.S. Food and Drug Administration (FDA) granted Immunocore's application for tebentafusp priority review, breakthrough therapy, and orphan drug designations.